 Remove and Root the Slips

+At this stage, you’re officially practicing how to grow sweet potato slips.
 Place the slips in a shallow container of water with the stems submerged.
 Within several days, roots will begin forming along the bottom.
-This is when things start to feel exciting — you’re officially growing your own plants!
+If you’ve been wondering, how do I grow a sweet potato plant, this is the moment it starts to feel real — you’re growing your own plants from scratch!

 Harden Off Before Planting

-Sweet potato slips are tender and sensitive to cold.
-Before planting outdoors, gradually introduce them to outdoor conditions over 7–10 days.
+Sweet potato slips are tender and very sensitive to cold, which is important to remember when learning how to grow sweet potatoes from potatoes.
+Before moving them into the garden, you’ll need to gradually introduce them to outdoor conditions over 7–10 days.

 Preparing the Soil for Sweet Potatoes

+When learning how to grow sweet potatoes from potatoes, soil preparation makes a huge difference.
 Sweet potatoes thrive in loose, well-draining soil.
-Heavy clay or compacted soil can stunt growth and produce misshapen tubers.
+Heavy clay or compacted ground can stunt growth and lead to small or misshapen tubers.

-Raised beds work beautifully for sweet potatoes because they warm up faster in spring.
-If you garden in containers, choose large grow bags or deep pots to give roots plenty of room to expand.
+Raised beds are excellent for anyone learning how do I grow a sweet potato plant successfully, because they warm up faster in spring and provide better drainage.
+If you’re growing in containers, choose large grow bags or deep pots so roots have plenty of space to expand.

 Planting Your Sweet Potato Slips

-Mulching around the plants helps retain moisture, suppress weeds, and warm the soil — all things sweet potatoes love!
+Finally, add mulch around your plants.
+Mulching helps retain moisture, suppresses weeds, and warms the soil — all things that support strong growth when you’re mastering how to grow sweet potatoes at home.

 Caring for Growing Sweet Potatoes